valentinHenry/subethasmtp/README.md

 * set up pom.xml for release under the `com.github.davidmoten:subethasmtp` artifact
 * released to Maven Central
 * submitted the changes back to the Engine821.com fork (apart from the groupId change and release changes).
 Note that review/merge of changes does not seem to be forthcoming.
-* added multi-JDK continuous integration using Travis
+* added multi-JDK continuous integration using Travis (now using Github Actions)
 * added code coverage using coverage.io
 * added round trip unit test of STARTTLS
 * removed MigBase64 because is complex code without unit tests (even in original source) and Java 8 Base64 is faster